kwccoin/Ethminer-for-macOS/README.md

 This specific repo was forked from [Genoil's cpp-ethereum Repo](https://github.com/Genoil/cpp-ethereum), which itself was forked from the official aforementined repo.
 This fork was made in response to the lack of maintained macOS support from Genoil's fork and from the [Official Homebrew Ethereum Formula](https://github.com/ethereum/homebrew-ethereum/).

+The conversation that led to this fork can be found at https://github.com/ethereum/homebrew-ethereum/issues/116.

 ## Pre-Installation Instructions
 Download and install the latest version of
 - Xcode from Apple at https://developer.apple.com/xcode